lenkiefer/lenkiefer.github.com/_posts/2016-12-04-recursion.md

 d.state<-d.state[month==9 & year>1975]
 {% endhighlight %}

-Now that we have our data loaded let's take a peak at the structure:
+Now that we have our data loaded let's take a peek at the structure:

 {% highlight r %}